The Development of the Priorities and Policy Programme for Ireland’s Presidency of the Council of the European Union 2026

 - How the feedback will be used

 From 1 July to 31 December 2026, Ireland will assume the Presidency of the Council of the European Union (EU).
-The Government is seeking views from domestic stakeholders and the Irish public on the development of Ireland’s Presidency priorities and policy programme.
+As part of the development of Ireland’s Presidency priorities and policy programme, the Government sought the views of domestic stakeholders and the Irish public.

-Through these consultations, the Government is seeking to gather observations, suggestions, and reflections on how Ireland can best fulfil its Presidency role; ensure the Presidency policy programme is informed by diverse perspectives from across Irish society; and identify EU-wide issues, themes, and policy areas that should be given particular attention during Ireland’s Presidency.
+Through the public consultation, the Government sought to gather observations, suggestions, and reflections on how Ireland can best fulfil its Presidency role; ensure the Presidency policy programme is informed by diverse perspectives from across Irish society; and identify EU-wide issues, themes, and policy areas that should be given particular attention during Ireland’s Presidency.

 Video launch messages – Tánaiste and Minister of State for European Affairs